open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 ```

 Here, an SDK is running on Amazon EC2. it is configured with resource detection
-that find a `process` and `service` entity.
+that finds a `process` and `service` entity.
 The SDK is sending data to an
 OpenTelemetry Collector that has a resource processor configured to detect
 the `ec2` and `host` entities.